Google's Not-so-secret New OS

 According to reports late last year, Google is working on a new operating system called Andromeda.
 Much about it is still unknown, but according to the documentations Google has provided on its website, it's clear that the Fuchsia is the actual name of the operating system, and the kernel is called Magenta.
 A tech enthusiast dug around the documentations to share the followings: To my naive eyes, rather than saying Chrome OS is being merged into Android, it looks more like Android and Chrome OS are both being merged into Fuchsia.
 It's worth noting that these operating systems had previously already begun to merge together to an extent, such as when the Android team worked with the Chrome OS team in order to bring Update Engine to Nougat, which introduced A/B updates to the platform.
 Google is unsurprisingly bringing up Andromeda on a number of platforms, including the humble Intel NUC.
 ARM, x86, and MIPS bring-up is exactly what you would expect for an Android successor, and it also seems clear that this platform will run on Intel laptops.
 My best guess is that Android as an API and runtime will live on as a legacy environment within Andromeda.
 That's not to say that all development of Android would immediately stop, which seems extremely unlikely.
 But Google can't push two UI APIs as equal app frameworks over the long term: Mojo is clearly the future.
 Ah, but what is Mojo?
 Well it's the new API for writing Andromeda apps, and it comes from Chromium.
 Mojo was originally created to "extract a common platform out of Chrome's renderer and plugin processes that can support multiple types of sandboxed content."

-If it gains popularity (Score:2)
+If it gains popularity (Score:5, Insightful)

 Re: (Score:1)